 The proposed SRIA aims to secure Europe's future competitiveness in a world where technologies are changing rapidly and where the design of tangible solutions needs input from all stakeholders in the value chain.
 Europe R&I has a long and renowned tradition of collaborative research, which provides a unique set of competence and skills along the entire health care value chain.
-IHI offers a unique opportunity by driving multi-sector collaboration to accelerate the development of citizencentred health care innovations in areas of unmet public health need.
+IHI offers a unique opportunity by driving multi-sector collaboration to accelerate the development of citizen-centred health care innovations in areas of unmet public health needs.

-The partnership will advance science and lay the grounds for developing innovative health solutions by sharing expertise, resources and knowledge among the public sector and authorities, academia, and industrial actors.
+The partnership will advance science and lay the grounds for developing innovative health solutions by sharing expertise, resources and knowledge among the public sector and authorities, academia and industrial players.

-The partnership will help strengthen the competitiveness of Europe's health industry, a cornerstone of its knowledge-based economy and a tool supporting strategic autonomy, introducing new business models and ways of working and reducing investment risk for development of new products and services.
-It can shorten the time-to-market of innovative products and services and, directly and indirectly, create highly skilled jobs, both in academia and industry.
-Its contribution to improving the health of European citizens will also yield economic gains on multiple levels.
+The partnership will help strengthen the competitiveness of Europe's health industry, a cornerstone of Europe's knowledge-based economy and a tool for strategic autonomy, by bringing in new business models and ways of working, and lowering the risk of investing in the development of new products and services.
+It is likely to shorten the time-to-market of innovative products and services.
+It could also directly and indirectly create highly skilled jobs, both in academia and industry.
+Its contribution to improving the health of European citizens could also yield economic gains.

-The partnership is likely to contribute to improved health outcomes for European citizens, expressed as more life-years in good health and more years of independent life, a lower burden of disease, improved patient understanding and experience of health care, better diagnostics and more efficient therapies leading to personalized medicine.
-It is expected to constitute an incentive for industry to invest in unmet public health needs, such as cancer and mental disorders and neurodegenerative diseases.
+The partnership is likely to contribute to improved health outcomes for European citizens, expressed as more life-years in good health and more years independent, a lower burden of disease, improved patient understanding and experience of health care, better diagnostics and more efficient therapies leading to personalized medicine.
+It is expected to constitute an incentive for industry to invest in unmet public health needs, such as cancer and neurodegenerative disorders and diseases.
 The partnership is expected to contribute to citizen and patient buy-in of health care solutions thanks to their active engagement in co-design, co-development, and testing via social innovation.
 Moreover, the partnership could contribute to the sustainability of health care systems and make innovative health interventions more accessible.

 All citizens will benefit from new disease prevention methods, including new vaccines that might be developed as a result of IHI projects.
 Carers and health care professionals will benefit from integrated pathways allowing delivery of streamlined care that addresses their patients' issues.
-Companies will gain access to innovative solutions and products from cross-sectoral collaboration; technology development will be de-risked, and probability of success will be improved.
-Academics and SMEs will also be able to collaborate more easily.
-Overall, the sustainability and resilience of the whole health ecosystem, on which all these actors depend, will be improved.
+Companies will get access to innovative solutions and products from cross-sectoral collaboration; technology development will be de-risked; their probability of success will be improved.
+Academics and SMEs will be able to collaborate more easily.
+Overall, the sustainability and resilience of the whole health ecosystem - on which all these players depend - will be improved.